wmnsk/go-pfcp/README.md

 2. Run the client

 By default, the client sends a Heartbeat to loopback.
-It can be specified explicitly by the `-s` flag.
+The address/port can be specified explicitly by the `-s` flag.
-It exits after printing the timestamp in Heartbeat Response from the server.
+It exits after printing the timestamp in the received Heartbeat Response.

-The output is like below on the client side:
+The output should look like below on the client side:

 ```shell-session
 go-pfcp/examples/heartbeat/hb-client$ go run main.go